jnunez03/Pandas_forDataAnalysis/README.md

 File: knn.py

 Okay, this is [supervised learning](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)!
 It basically learns from observations and tries to predict classification for new observations.
+Data set must be labeled, and be small.
+Avoid using this algorithm on large datasets.
 # Web Scraping with Beautiful Soup (Coming Soon!)